zliucr/coach/README.md

 <img align="right" src="imgs/HKUST.jpg" width="15%">

-This repository is for the ACL-2020 paper: [Coach: A Coarse-to-Fine Approach for Cross-domain Slot Filling](path_to_the_arxiv_link).
+This repository is for the ACL-2020 paper: [Coach: A Coarse-to-Fine Approach for Cross-domain Slot Filling](https://128.84.21.199/abs/2004.11727).
 It contains the scripts for the coach framework and the baseline models [CT](https://arxiv.org/pdf/1707.02363.pdf) and [RZT](https://arxiv.org/pdf/1906.06870.pdf).

 This code has been written using PyTorch.
-If you use any source codes or ideas included in this repository for your work, please cite the following paper (Arxiv preprint version will be available soon).
+If you use any source codes or ideas included in this repository for your work, please cite the following paper.
 <pre>
-bibtext
+@article{liu2020coach,
+    title={Coach: A Coarse-to-Fine Approach for Cross-domain Slot Filling}, author={Zihan Liu and Genta Indra Winata and Peng Xu and Pascale Fung}, journal={arXiv preprint arXiv:2004.11727}
+    year={2020},
+}
 </pre>

 ## Abstract